Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 We now need to configure Rails so it knows about the new assets and how to use them.

-First of all, lets update the application layout to move the JS asset and add a `div` in which to render the React components:
+First of all, let's update the application layout to move the JS asset and add a `div` in which to render the React components:

 ```html
 <!-- app/views/layouts/application.html.erb -->